CenterForOpenScience/osf.io/README.md

 ```bash
 $ brew install elasticsearch
 ```
-_note: JDK 7 must be installed for elasticsearch to run_
+_note: JDK 7 must be installed for elasticsearch to run, and that this must be the Oracale version of the JDK_

 #### Ubuntu